sathninduk/open/README.md

 ## Coverage

-This repository spans a wide range of academic subjects specific to SLIIT.
+This repository spans a wide range of academic subjects specific to IT and Computer Science.
 Feel free to explore and contribute to existing materials.

 ## License